IABTechLab/uid2docs/api/v1/endpoints/get-token-refresh.md

 #### Testing Notes

-Using the `optout@email.com` email address in [GET /token/generate](./get-token-generate.md) request always generates an identity response with a `refresh_token` that results in a logout response when used with this endpoint.
+Using either of the following parameters in a [GET /token/generate](./get-token-generate.md) request always generates an identity response with a `refresh_token` that results in a logout response when used with the `GET /token/refresh` endpoint:

+- The `optout@email.com` email address
+- The `+00000000000` phone number

 ### Request Example